Your mattress will have been a significant investment and you may have spent many hours researching your

 your bedding and there are a few simple steps to follow:

-If possible, pull back the covers every morning and allow your mattress to breath for a few minutes
+If possible, pull back the covers every morning and allow your mattress to breathe for a few minutes

 before you make the bed.